Venkatesh Prasad: Injury and late career

 Prasad struggled with injuries and dipping form towards the end of his career.
 He was dropped from the Indian team after the 2001 test series in Sri Lanka.
 Prasad tried unsuccessfully to make a comeback after that before retiring from all forms of cricket in May 2005, having secured two Ranji Trophy championships with Karnataka.
 He was made coach of the India Under-19 Cricket team in January.
 He was the coach of the U-19 team that finished runners-up in the 2006 U-19 Cricket World Cup.

 Coaching career

 After the disappointing performance of the Indian Team in World Cup 2007, Prasad was appointed as the bowling coach of the team for the Bangladesh Tour in May.
 It was his return to the Indian team after a span of 3 years.
 On 15 October 2009, Venkatesh Prasad was sacked by the BCCI, which did not give any reasons for the unceremonious dumping.

-He was appointed as bowling coach for Kings XI Punjab.
-He was also the coach of Royal Challengers Bangalore during their inaugural season in 2008.
+Prasad was the coach of Royal Challengers Bangalore during their inaugural season in 2008.
+He worked as bowling coach for Kings XI Punjab in 2018.